 My karting days were funded by family and friends.
 As you move into cars, options are increased for generating budget as there is much more to offer from the car racing world.

 One of the biggest challenges for every driver is to attract sponsorship.
 What is your recipe for success?

 I think there are multiple recipes, if you have one major backer or sponsor that supports you all the way, that’s extremely fortunate.
 I can only speak from my experience and I’ve learnt so much from it, generating money from investors and sponsors takes a team of people that give a clear strategy on how we will generate the money and how it can be delivered.
 First of all, you need a target, mine is Le Mans so therefore we know what we are aiming for.
 You most likely won’t raise the money overnight, there’s a timeline on what’s achievable and once you get traction with the investment you can see what’s possible.
 It’s not easy, anyone in the world who’s trying to get money for investment in them or a company will hit low and high times achieving it.

 You most likely won’t raise the money overnight, there’s a timeline on what’s achievable and once you get traction with an investment you can see what’s possible.

 How do you deal with the competition on the track?

-I’ve always put myself in the deep end of competition in the sport, my only year that I was a challenger for a title was 2014 in the BRDC F4 series.
-The reason I was a contender right up until the final race was because it was my second year in it and I had experience in the car, anything else I’ve ever driven I’ve only done a single year in it to keep progressing forward and learning rather than going for a title.
+I’ve always put myself in the deep end of the competition in the sport, the only year that I was a challenger for a title was 2014 in the BRDC F4 series.
+The reason I was a contender right up until the final race was that it was my second year in it and I had experienced in the car, anything else I’ve ever driven I’ve only done a single year in it to keep progressing forward and learning rather than going for a title.
 I’m relishing Blancpain because it’s one of the most competitive championships, I never want the competition to be anything less than that.

 What are your most important career highlights?